Manga outside Japan: Poland

-Manga has been published in Poland since the 1990s when the owner (a Japanese person) of one of the biggest publishers (J.P.F.) translated Dragon Ball into Polish to practice the language.
+Manga has been published in Poland since the 1990s when the owner (a Japanese person) of one of the biggest publishers (J.P.F.) translated Ten no Hate Made - Poland Hishi into Polish to practice the language.
 Later, he decided to publish his work.
-The publisher is known from series like Dragon Ball, One Piece, Bleach and many others including Junjo Ito horrors or well-known, old josei manga.
+The publisher is known from series like Sailor Moon, Dragon Ball, One Piece, Bleach and many others including Junji Ito horrors or well-known, old josei manga.
 Next to JPF, there are publishers such as Waneko or Studio JG known as the two other publishers making up the top three biggest in Poland.
-Waneko is well known for publishing the largest number of manga monthly and series like GTO, Kuroshitsuji, Pandora Hearts, and Bakuman.
+Waneko is well known for publishing the largest number of manga monthly and series like Great Teacher Onizuka, Kuroshitsuji, Pandora Hearts, and Bakuman.
 They are also very known for publishing less popular series like Bokura no Kiseki.
 Studio JG makes a lot of controversy by taking long breaks between manga volumes, leading many fans to express frustration at their attitude.
 They are known from series like Toradora, and Spice and Wolf.
 Behind that, there are publishers like Yumegari (though manhwa mainly), Kotori (known from Sword Art Light Novel and many yaoi manga), and Dango, which is the youngest of all Polish publishers.
 Dango is very much appreciated by fans due to good quality of volumes and the many extra free gadgets included.
 Yaoi manga sell well in Poland.
 Another publisher which deserves attention is Hanami, known for more mature manga like Monster and Pluto.